PyFstat/PyFstat/joss-paper/paper.md

 and a set of introductory example scripts.
 Issues with the software can be submitted through GitHub and pull requests are always welcome.
+`PyFstat` can be installed through pip, conda or docker containers.
 Documentation in html and pdf formats is available from [readthedocs.org](https://readthedocs.org/projects/pyfstat/) and installation instructions can be found there or in the [README](https://github.com/PyFstat/PyFstat/blob/master/README.md) file.